kalapitus/kalapitus/README.md

 - :mortar_board: I'm a student of Informatics and Econometrics at the University of Gdansk, Poland
 - 🔭 I’m currently working on REST API using JavaScript and MongoDB
 - 🌱 I’m currently learning JavaScript, Java, REST API
-- ⚡ Fun fact: my cat's name is Hania :scream_cat:
+- :shipit: Fun fact: my cat's name is Hania :scream_cat: